 Departure for Listvyanka, a small settlement located on the shores of Lake Baikal.
-En route to Listvyanka you will also stop for a guided tour of Taltsy - an open air Museum of Siberian Wooden Architecture.
+En route to Listvyanka you will also stop for a guided tour of Taltsy - an open-air Museum of Siberian Wooden Architecture.
 The museum´s oldest buildings are the Spass Tower of the Ilimsk Fortress (1667) and the still active Kazan Chapel (1679).
 As you arrive in Listvyanka, you will proceed to the headwaters of the Angara River to see the famous Shaman Rock and hear local legends about this sacred site.
-You will then have lunch at a local restaurant serving Baikal fish specialities.
+You will then have lunch at a local restaurant serving Baikal fish specialties.

-After lunch, you will go on a walking tour around the Listvyanka settlement: you will visit the Church of St. Nicolas the Wonderworker - the guardian angel of travelers, make a stop at a local fish marked, go to the Baikal Ecological Museum to see the lake's flora and fauna.
-You will also take a trip by cable road to the Chersky Rock observation platform to enjoy a spectacular view of the Lake Baikal.
+After lunch, you will go on a walking tour around the Listvyanka settlement: you will visit the Church of St. Nicolas the Wonderworker - the guardian angel of travelers, make a stop at a local fish market, go to the Baikal Ecological Museum to see the lake's flora and fauna.
+You will also take a trip by cable road to the Chersky Rock observation platform to enjoy a spectacular view of Lake Baikal.
 If it is clear enough you will also see the Khamar-Daban mountain range on the opposite shore of the lake.

 Overnight in Listvyanka